sampixel/Gramble/README.md

 ### Create a new Route Link annotation function
 The program core starts from `/public/index.php` where all the classes are initialized through an `autoloader.php` file, so you don't have to request the same class every time you need it by calling the `require_once` or `include_once` function (instead use the `use` php keyword to initialize classes).\
-From within this `/public/index.php` you should be able to bind to the relative route name a given function and the method.\
+From within this `/public/index.php` you should be able to bind to the relative route name a given method function.\
 As you will see i instantiated a new class called `Application` which is the class that provides basic functionality to elaborate general requests and for running the application by showing the content in form of html.\
 The first thing to do is to call the public method of the `Router` class depending on what method (get or post) you want to use.\
-The following is the very basic syntax for executing a controller method:
+The following is the very basic syntax for executing a controller's method:

 - get(`@param` $route, `@param` $callback)
     - $route `string` The requested route